datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 - range: returns the minimum and maximum value present in the vector you give it.
 - sort: returns the vector you gave it but reordered from lowest to highest

 Start by defining a variable called x that is a vector that contains the numbers 12, 4, 3, 2, 5, and -4.
 Next calculate the summation of all the numbers in x and store it as tot.
 Then find the minimum and maximum of x.
-Finally use the sort function to rewrite x so that it is in order from highest to lowest.
+Finally use the sort function to rewrite x so that it is in order from highest to lowest (you will have to save this new x overtop of the old x).

 `@hint`